 According to Rez, you want to avoid color that's "too monotone" and always focus on bringing "brightness and light to the face."

 On his clients, Rez likes to create a subtle gradation from dark roots to bright tips to make the skin truly glow.
 (For this color style, you might also consider adding some length and volume—Rez always refers his clients to extensions goddess Violet Teriti.)

 Playful pastels aren't just for kids.
 "Pastel shades have had a huge moment over the past few years, showing up on young girls to mature ladies alike," says eSalon Color Director Estelle Baumhauer.

 Proof: Byrdie's favorite celebrity esthetician, Renée Rouleau, has rocked a soft rosé-pink color for the past few years, and she looks more youthful than ever.
 "One of my personal age-defying strategies is to have fun, colored hair since this look is associated with being young, fun, and having an adventurous spirit!
 So why not?"
 Rouleau told us.

 The best part is that as long as your hair is light enough, you don't even need to visit the salon to go pink.
 Rouleau does her color herself simply by using Overtone products every time she washes her hair.

-This fresh and modern "broomstick" shade by Rez involves a darker base and warm blond highlights.
+This fresh and modern "broomstick" shade by Rez involves a darker base and warm blonde highlights.